 Today’s children represent the future and it is in the country’s best interest to support their development, regardless of whom they are parented by.
 Marriage, as an institution, helps to foster the well-being of children by providing married couples with various rights, benefits and protections which can strengthen relationship bonds and family units.
 Around the nation, there are millions of children being raised in households led by same-sex couples and are thriving every day.

-Decades of research indicates marriage and being part of a family is good for you.
-“The research is clear, diverse and consistent,” according to Abby Rodman, a Boston-based psychotherapist.
-“Those who marry have a much higher likelihood of living longer, being healthier and being happier.
+Decades of research indicate marriage and being part of a family is good for you.
+“The research is clear, diverse, and consistent,” according to Abby Rodman, a Boston-based psychotherapist.
+“Those who marry have a much higher likelihood of living longer, being healthier, and being happier.
 These benefits are exclusive to marriage.”